igorlogius/not-on-amo/README.md

 Here are some signed addons which i currently dont host on https://addons.mozilla.org

+## I found a bug, have a feature request, suggestion or a question

+Please open an issue, and begin the issue with the addon you are referencing, like `[access_url_parts] ...` For request for new addons, please open an issue [here](https://github.com/igorlogius/igorlogius/issues/new)

+# Addon Overview

 | Name | Description |
 | --- | --- |
 | access_url_parts | Allows to quicky jump/open to a part of the current page url |